MostefaBen/Trash-classification/README.md

 *the last step is model evaluation

 After aplying only all the above steps, we have obtained a test accuracy = 0.91, and a test loss = 0.28

+# Author

+This project has been developed by Mostefa Ben naceur https://fr.linkedin.com/in/mostefabennaceurphd